DUI in Nevada

-About one-third of all car accidents in this country involve drunk drivers.
+That’s where Dallas Horton & Associates comes in.
+We help those who have suffered as a result of a drunk driver recoup medical bills, lost wages, pain & suffering, and other losses commonly associated with a long recovery from an accident.
+About one-third of the car accidents in Las Vegas involve drunk drivers.
 Although all drivers are told about the importance of driving sober, some motorists take enormous risk with their own and others’ safety by choosing to drive under the influence.

 If you’re in a car accident and notice the other driver may have been drinking, it’s natural to feel angry.
 After all, DUI accidents are preventable and are an extreme example of negligence.
 Deciding what to do if you’re hit by a drunk driver, however, can be daunting.

 What to Do If You’re in an Accident With a Drunk Driver:

 If you’re in a car accident and think the other driver may be under the influence, there are several things you can do:

 1) Contact the police

 Drunk driving is a crime, and you want the police to get a record of the offense.
 The police will also generally want to gather evidence for charges against the driver.
 It’s important to contact police at once if you suspect drunk driving — you don’t want the other driver to get away and potentially harm others.
 Alcohol only stays in the system for a number of hours, too, so you want to contact police promptly to get accurate blood, breath or alcohol testing to prove the other driver was drinking.